PipelinePionee-rs/Sauron/docs/how_we_are_devops.md

 In our search engine project, we've embraced DevOps principles throughout our development process, transforming the whoknows_variations searchengine codebase into a modern Rust implementation while maintaining our JavaScript/HTML/CSS frontend.

-Firstly, we've chosen to frame our "How are you DevOps?" assignment through the CALMS framework because it provides a comprehensive lens that goes beyond technical practices alone.
+We've chosen to frame our "How are you DevOps?" assignment through the CALMS framework because it provides a comprehensive lens that goes beyond technical practices alone.
 While tooling and automation are important aspects of DevOps, we recognize that successful DevOps implementation fundamentally requires cultural and organizational transformation.
 However, we are not DevOps - But we have stayed committed to the elective and its learning goals - and endeavoured on a journey of continuous learning.

 ## Culture, Automation, Lean, Measurement, and Sharing (CALMS)